Seeking speedy solutions is the way forward

 BASW has not been directly involved in the Kirklees dispute but we are very concerned that many social workers and their trade union believe they were put in a situation where strike action felt necessary at.

-The dispute between Unison-member social workers and Kirkless council has been rumbling for some time, with strike action called off as recently as January.
+The dispute between Unison-member social workers and Kirklees council has been rumbling for some time, with strike action called off as recently as January.

 We support all the social workers in Kirklees, individually and collectively, and would like to hear more from them about what is happening.